In this step, you will try to achieve the results of Manage features via Bosch IoT Suite UI, by simulating the device sends it.

 For the JSON syntax: use https://jsonlint.com/ to check if your content is valid JSON.

 The response code 202 shows success.
-The changes are forwarded via managed connection to Bosch IoT Things.
+The changes are forwarded via managed connection to the digital twin layer.

 Check your work

-The easiest way to see if setting a new temperature setting succeeded is to open the Features section in Bosch IoT Suite Console.
+The easiest way to see if setting a new temperature setting succeeded is to open the Features section in Bosch IoT Suite UI.

 In case of failures see the tips given in the previous section Manage attributes via Hub HTTP API.